jaroszsebastian/jaroszsebastian/README.md

 `IBM@Google`
 <hr>

-- Maintaining existing documentation for different clients.
+- Maintaining documentation for existing projects.
-- ﻿Writing documentation for new projects.
+- ﻿Creating documentation for new projects.
 - Creating process flowcharts.
+- Uploading documents to the Internal Google CCMS.
 - Liaising with SMEs and project initiators.
-- Cooperating with QA Specialist.</td>
+- Conducting peer reviews.</td>
             <td rowspan=2>
 >**B.A. in English Philology** *(Oct 2013 - Nov 2018)*<br>
 `Pedagogical University of Cracow`